Today in Postal History

 much more than 60 days when this cover was sent.

-The cover is franked with a complete short set of the
+The cover is franked with a complete short

 King George VI pictorials issued in 1939 (SG 60 to 68).